 Some have been volunteering for the benefit of disadvantaged members of their local community; some have responded to the challenges of the Covid-19 epidemic with exceptional kindness and creativity; some have strived to improve the lives of those overseas or fleeing from their homelands to seek refuge in the UK, but all those to be awarded with the Etheldreda Medal demonstrated a contribution to the lives of others above and beyond the common line of duty.

 Twenty awards are to be made this year and they will be presented by the Rt Revd Stephen Conway, the Bishop of Ely, at a special service of Evensong at the Cathedral at 5.30pm on Saturday 15 October.
 Everyone is welcome to come support the award winners and celebrate their achievements".

 You can also read more about the Etheldreda Award on the Diocesan website here.

 Very many congratulations to those listed below - who are all recipients of the Etheldreda Medal Award 2022

-- Julia Baillie has for many years been a key member of the village community in Hinxton: a trustee of the Ann Howsden Charity for over 30 years, and secretary and supporter of the Friends of Hinxton Church for a similar period.
+Julie Baillie has for many years been a key member of the village community in Hinxton: a trustee of the Ann Howsden Charity for over 30 years, and secretary and supporter of the Friends of Hinxton Church for a similar period.
 She volunteers at the local primary school and raises funds for the Arthur Rank Hospice.
-Julia has simply been “a source of inspiration and comfort” to her fellow villagers over many years.
+Julie has simply been “a source of inspiration and comfort” to her fellow villagers over many years.

 - Robert Barnes is a passionate supporter of the Arthur Rank Hospice.
 His voluntary work as an Ambassador of the Hospice has led to donations of over £164,000 towards providing for people with life-limiting illness or needing end of life care.
 Robert has also enriched the community through his years as a member of the Rotary Club of Ely and his association with the Viva Theatre, of which he was a founding trustee.